Receive An Offer Today, Sell In Less Than 21 days...

 Questions About Selling Unwanted Property!

-- Buying Property 215 is accredited by the Better Business Bureau with an A+ rating and 5-star Google reviews.
+• Buying Property 215 is accredited with an A+ rating and 5-star Google reviews.

 Q: Will you list my house on the MLS or buy it?

 A: Great question.
 We’re not real estate agents, and we don’t list houses.
-Instead, we are the top cash property buyers, that meet our purchasing criteria.
-From there, we may repair the house, resell it to another homeowner, or rent it.
+Instead, we are the top cash property buyers that meet our purchasing criteria.
+From there, we may repair the home, resell it to another homeowner, or rent it.

 Q: Do you pay fair prices for properties?